hclsampleapps/kandy-cpaas2-sample-group-chat-ios/README.md

 Instructions to build the app

 1. Open the project folder in terminal.
-2. Run 'pod install' it will add all the pods required.
+2. Run `pod install` it will add all the pods required.
-3. Run 'pod update KandyCPaaSMobileSDK' to update to latest CpaaS pod.
+3. Run `pod update KandyCPaaSMobileSDK` to update to latest CPaaS pod.
-4. Open RibbonSample.xcworkspace
+4. Open *RibbonSample.xcworkspace*
 5. Build and deploy the app

 ### Branching strategy